Beef abattoirs must dress, categorise, classify, weigh and label carcases according to regulations, and communicate results to suppliers.

 Only a qualified licensed classifier can classify carcases.
 The classifier does not have to be from your own company.

-Automated grading techniques can be used, but you must first obtain a licence from the Rural Payments Agency - see.
+Automated grading techniques can be used, but you must first obtain a licence from the Rural Payments Agency.
+Read Guidance on automated grading techniques.
 If these fail to classify a carcase, it must still be classified on the day of slaughter.

 Dress the carcase